 Benzodiazepines, also known as “benzos,” work well at treating conditions like anxiety and insomnia but only for so long.
 When it comes time to stop taking benzos, serious problems can arise, especially if you’ve been taking them for months or years.
-Benzo withdrawal can be an excruciating experience that makes it difficult to stay off these drugs.
-The good news is benzo withdrawal does come to an end, however, your comfort level will depend on whether you have certain supports in place.
+In addition, Benzo withdrawal can be an excruciating experience that makes it difficult to stay off these drugs.
+The good news is benzo withdrawal does come to an end.
+However, your comfort level will depend on whether you have certain supports in place.

-Benzodiazepines, such as Xanax, Ativan, Valium, Librium, and Klonopin have a wide range of uses.
-Their ability to slow activities in the central nervous system coupled with the way benzos go about doing this makes them effective at treating a variety of conditions, including anxiety, insomnia, seizures, panic attacks, and muscle spasms.
-While highly effective, benzos should only be used on a short-term basis or else problems will arise.
+Benzodiazepines, such as Xanax, Ativan, Valium, Librium, and Klonopin, have a wide range of uses.
+Their ability to slow activities in the central nervous system, coupled with how benzos go about doing this, makes them effective at treating various conditions, including anxiety, insomnia, seizures, panic attacks, and muscle spasms.
+While highly effective, benzos should only be used short-term, or a substance use disorder may form.

 Benzodiazepines work by stimulating the cells in the brain that secrete GABA.
-GABA is the brain’s primary inhibitory neurotransmitter, meaning it plays a central role in keeping chemical and electrical activities balanced throughout the central nervous system.
-GABA slows brain activity and works in tandem with glutamate (the brain’s primary excitatory neurotransmitter) to keep things running smoothly.
-These interactions have direct effects on your mood state, energy levels, thinking, and even your coordination, which are the areas most affected when you go through benzo withdrawal.
+GABA, the brain’s primary inhibitory neurotransmitter, plays a central role in keeping chemical and electrical activities balanced throughout the central nervous system.
+GABA slows brain activity and works with glutamate (the brain’s primary excitatory neurotransmitter) to keep things running smoothly.
+These interactions directly affect your mood state, energy levels, thinking, and even your coordination, which are most affected when you go through benzo withdrawal.

-Benzo withdrawal symptoms can take any number of forms depending on how your body responds and why you were taking the drug.
-If you took Xanax or Ativan to relieve anxiety, not only will anxiety be a withdrawal symptom but it may be more severe than it was before.
-This is known as the rebound effect where symptoms experienced during withdrawal become more intense or severe than they were before starting the drug.
+Benzo withdrawal symptoms can take many forms depending on how your body responds and why you are taking the drug.
+If you take Xanax or Ativan to relieve anxiety, not only will anxiety be a withdrawal symptom, but it may be more severe than it was before.
+This is known as the rebound effect, where symptoms experienced during withdrawal become more intense or severe than before starting the drug.
 The same goes for benzos that treat insomnia, seizures, panic attacks, and muscle spasms.

 Common symptoms of benzo withdrawal include:

-The overall degree of discomfort experienced coupled with rebound symptoms makes it extremely difficult to stay off benzos once you stop taking them.
+The overall degree of discomfort experienced, coupled with rebound symptoms, makes it extremely difficult to stay off benzos once you stop taking them.
 For these reasons, it’s best to undergo a medical detox rather than trying to stop on your own.
-With medical detox, medication treatments are used to relieve uncomfortable symptoms, which greatly increases your chances of making it through the benzo withdrawal period and staying off benzos for good.
+With medical detox, medication treatments relieve uncomfortable symptoms, which greatly increases your chances of making it through the benzo withdrawal period and staying off benzos for good.

 A range of factors can affect how long benzo withdrawal will last, one of which is whether you’re coming off a short-acting or long-acting benzo.
 Short-acting benzos can stay in your body for up to two days, whereas long-acting forms can take as long as 10 days to leave the body.